rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 Clients send only command queue to the server and server sends game world updates to the clients.
 Engine supports multiple players per client.
-For example players may be added for each active input device.
+For example, players may be added for each active input device.

 To allow wide variety of genres player is not attached to one specific entity and may control many.
 In RTS player may control all their units and will send commands for each one.

 Gameplay system that consumes commands doesn't even need to be aware of netcode.
-Either way it just drains command queue of an entity and utilizes them.
+Either way, it just drains command queue of an entity and utilizes them.
 That system must not be run on clients at all.

 [Arcana] is very early work-in-progress and may not always work